 VIMOS is not equipped with an Atmospheric Dispersion Corrector.
-In order to minimise slit losses, MOS observations and their pre-imaging are taken at a pre-defined position angle on sky, with slits oriented N-S, and the target within 2h of the meridian.
+In order to minimise slit losses, MOS observations and their pre-imaging are taken at a pre-defined position angles on sky, with slits oriented either N-S or E-W. For N-S orientation the observations are executed within 2 h of the meridian.
+If target declination is $-45^{\circ} < \delta < -5^{\circ}$, slits can be oriented E-W and the observations will be executed within 3 h of the meridian.
 Special requirements for different field orientations should be clearly stated in the proposals.